Kinga89/portfolio-1/README.md

 # Kinga Kot | Portfolio

+This is my portoflio containg all the projects I have built during my first year of front-end development study.

 <div id="images">
 <img src="images/portfolio.png" width="400" height="200"/>
 <img src="images/portfolio2.png" width="400" height="200"/>
 </div>

-This is my portoflio containg all the projects I have built during my first year of front-end development study.

 ## Description

 One page portfolio site that contains 3 biggest projects I have built during my first year of studies.
-It also includes information about my skills in programming, design and other relevant skills that are important to work as a frontend developer.
+It also includes information about programming languages skills, design tools I have experience in and other relevant skills that are important to work as a frontend developer.

 ## Built With